 - Do you want users to be able to create accounts?

 - Do you need a secured staff/employee/volunteer section?

-- Do you want to add payment gateways for donation or integrate a 3rd party donation platform?
+- Do you want to add payment gateways for donations or integrate a 3rd party donation platform?

 - Do you want to have online auctions?

 - Do you have plans for email marketing?

 - Do you need a Customer Relationship Management (CRM) integrated, such as Keela?

 - Do you want to sell something to raise funds?

 - The Top 6 Digital Marketing Projects Your Non-Profit Should Budget For in 2022